Project Configuration

 Describe how your package's default targets should be built when package is being developed.
 This is only used for the root package of an esy project.

-is that commands declared in esy.buildDev
+The main difference with esy.build is that commands declared in esy.buildDev

-have access to "devDependencies"
+have access to "devDependencies".

 For example, for a dune based package you'd want

-to call dune build
+to call dune build command.

 {